OBD-II trouble code

 Common causes

-- Worn or fouled spark plug in cylinder 6
+- Worn or fouled spark plug in cylinder 6, often the last one anyone got around to changing

-- Low compression in cylinder 6 from a burned valve, worn rings, or head gasket leak
+- Low compression from a burned valve, worn rings, or a head gasket failure at the end cylinder

-- Vacuum leak isolated to the cylinder 6 intake runner
+- Vacuum leak at the end of the intake plenum feeding the cylinder 6 runner

 Symptoms